danielguillan/modernizr-mixin/README.md

 ### Compass extension

-Modernizr is also available as a Compass extension:
+The Modernizr mixin is also available as a Compass extension:

 	gem install modernizr-mixin